 The landscape design shall blend with the architectural style of the Home and the overall natural environment of Discovery West.
-Plant materials should be carefully selected to provide seasonal interest with varying mature sizes and placement based on the appropriate landscape zone designation and fire resistance (See Exhibit H - Wildfire Mitigation, Landscape and Construction Requirements and Exhibit F - Approved Fire-Resistant Plants and Trees for Zones 1 & 2).
+Plant materials should be carefully selected to provide seasonal interest with varying mature sizes and placement based on the appropriate landscape zone designation and fire resistance (See Exhibit H - Wildfire Mitigation, Landscape and Construction Requirements and Exhibit F - Approved Fire-Resistant Plants and Trees for Zone 1 (0'to30' from Home) & Zone 2 (30'to100' from Home).
+Plants not on the approved plant list may be included on the landscape plan providing adequate supporting documentation is provided for review.
 The use of plant materials that are resistant to deer, elk, and other wildlife is encouraged.
 It is not intended for landscaping to follow the perimeter of the Home.
 Rather, the landscape should blend and look appropriate for the surrounding native landscape and topography.
 A Home or Building's pony walls below the first-floor plate exceeding three feet in height shall be landscaped to reduce the scale of the pony wall.
 Care should be taken to place landscaping to minimize the appearance of large areas of siding that is not interrupted by windows, doors, or architectural features.
 Boulders must complement the landscaping and shall be at least 2' in diameter with a third of the rock buried.
 Scarred, excavated rock visible from streets and neighboring homesites is prohibited.
-Landscaping shall be provided and maintained to present a neat and pleasing appearance from all offproperty vantage points, to minimize fire danger in the area and to mitigate weeds and wind-blown dust.
-Adjacent Lot Owners should work together to create a continuous flow from one property to the next, avoiding a straightline delineation at the property line.
+Landscaping shall be provided and maintained to present a neat and pleasing appearance from all off-property vantage points, to minimize fire danger in the area and to mitigate weeds and wind-blown dust.
+Adjacent Lot Owners should work together to create a continuous flow from one property to the next, avoiding a straight-line delineation at the property line.
 The ARC may require additional plantings and trees where screening is required between adjacent Homes.
 See Exhibit F - Approved Fire-Resistant Plants and Trees for Zones 1 & 2 for selections to include in your landscape design.